secondRZ/swe-interview/topics/unity-and-game-dev.md

 * **Building**

   * File -&gt; Build Settings -&gt; Choose platform -&gt; Add Current -&gt; Choose Target Platform -&gt; Change Architecture to 86 \(which will allow it to be played on the lowers as well\) -&gt; Built -&gt; Select or create the "Builds" folder -&gt; Name and save.
 You have a game!
+  * If you build for Windows/PC, the executable will have a appname\_data folder with it as well.
+This folder has the assets, and should remain in the same folder as the .exe file.
+So if you're trying to share the game, zip them up and send the zip file.

 * **Tips**